VirtualMetric/virtualmetric-doc/installation/install-a-virtualmetric-server.md

 * 100 GB Hard Disk Drive

 {% hint style="info" %}
-When running VirtualMetric on a virtual machine, do not use dynamic resource allocation, but please make sure that full resources are available to the virtual machine at any time.
+When running VirtualMetric on a virtual machine, do not use dynamic resource allocation, but make sure that full resources are available to the virtual machine at any time.
 {% endhint %}

 ***

 ## Software Requirements

-Before installing VirtualMetric on Windows Server, please make sure that you have following components on Windows Server:
+Before installing VirtualMetric on Windows Server, make sure that you have following components on Windows Server:

 * Microsoft PowerShell v4 or later
 * .NET Framework 2.0 or later